HOLIDAY HOURS FOR ALL BRANCHES AND CONTACT CENTRES:

 Best Practices for CAFT Originators

-MFA adds an additional layer of security and deters illegitimate access to online accounts.
+Multi-Factor Authentication (MFA) adds an additional layer of security and deters illegitimate access to online accounts.

 The CAFT MFA process requires users to input a time-based, one-time password (OTP) generated by an authentication app—such as Microsoft or Google Authenticator—installed on a mobile device.